-Staff consult the Department of Education Behaviour Code for Students, KPS Behaviour Flowchart and Behaviour Definitions when responding to negative behaviours.
+Staff consult the Department of Education Behaviour Code for Students, KPS Behaviour Management Flowchart and Behaviour Definitions when responding to behaviours of concern.
 The focus at KPS is to promote reflective, restorative practices and a sense of responsibility.
 These practices teach students to consider how their actions affect others and how they can work to resolve situations.